-When you invest, your dual goals are accumulating valuable assets and increasing your income.
-Investing means using the money you have to build a portfolio of assets that you expect to grow in value over time, provide current income, or, in some cases, provide both growth and income.
+When you invest, your primary objectives are to build valuable assets and boost your income.
+Investing involves putting your money to work by creating a portfolio of assets that you anticipate will appreciate in value over time, generate current income, or offer a combination of both growth and income.

-Done wisely, investing can help you meet your financial goals — paying for a college education, enjoying a comfortable retirement, buying a home, or whatever is important to you.
+When done wisely, investing can help you achieve your financial goals, whether it’s funding a college education, securing a comfortable retirement, purchasing a home, or fulfilling other important aspirations.

-For example, investing just $96 a week for 30 years can add up to more than $400,000 if you have an average annual return of 6%.
-Return, which is typically reported as a percentage of the amount you invested, is the combination of change in an investment’s market value, up or down, plus any income it has provided.
+For instance, investing just $96 each week over 30 years can grow to more than $400,000 with an average annual return of 6%.
+Return, expressed as a percentage, represents the combined effect of an investment’s change in market value and any income it generates.

-• It isn’t guaranteed.
-While it could be 6% or higher, it could also be less, or even negative, in some years, reducing the annual average.
+- Returns Aren’t Guaranteed: While an average return could be 6% or higher, it might also be lower or even negative in some years, which can affect the overall annual average.

 Investment overview

-• Bonds are loans to a corporation or government.
+- Bonds: Function as loans made to a corporation or government.

-• Cash investments include certificates of deposit (CDs) and US Treasury bills.
+- Cash Investments: Include options like certificates of deposit (CDs) and U.S. Treasury bills.

-To invest, you typically buy and sell through a brokerage firm account.
-In some cases, you can buy directly from the issuer.
-In others, you invest through an account in a plan offered by your employer or the state where you live.
-You can purchase individual investments or invest indirectly by choosing mutual funds or exchange-traded funds (ETFs) that own stocks, bonds, or cash—or sometimes a combination of asset classes.
-The combination of assets you own makes up your investment portfolio.
+To invest, you generally buy and sell through a brokerage account, though some investments can be purchased directly from the issuer.
+You might also invest through an account provided by your employer or state programs.
+You can choose individual investments or invest indirectly through mutual funds or exchange-traded funds (ETFs) that include a mix of stocks, bonds, or cash investments.
+Your collection of assets forms your investment portfolio.

 WHAT’S THE ISSUE?

-The corporations and governments that offer investments for sale are issuers.
-The act of offering is called issuing, and each investment is an issue.
+Corporations and governments that offer investments are known as issuers.
+The process of making these investments available is called issuing, and each specific investment is referred to as an issue.

 Investment account types